noamraph/nix-pills/pills/08-generic-builders.md

     }

 Finally!
 We got a very simple description of a package!
-Below are a couple of remarks that you may find useful as you\'re continuing to understand the nix language:
+Below are a couple of remarks that you may find useful as you're continuing to understand the nix language:

 -   We assigned to pkgs the import that we did in the previous expressions in the \"with\".
-Don\'t be afraid, it\'s that straightforward.
+Don't be afraid, it's that straightforward.

 -   The mkDerivation variable is a nice example of partial application,